bump-sh/docs/src/_guides/openapi/specification/v3.2/understanding-structure/basic-structure.md

   - api_key: []
 tags:
   - name: users
+    summary: Users
-    description: Operations related to users
+    description: Manage users in the system.
 ```

 For a more advanced example, take a look at the [Train Travel API](https://bump.sh/blog/modern-openapi-petstore-replacement), the modern OpenAPI example from Bump.sh.